-- Briefs Year 10 students and parents at start of academic year regarding work experience - Undertakes all administration relating to Year 10 work placements - Maintains database of employer contacts and uses this to support students with finding a placement if they are unsuccessful in finding their own - Ascertains that placements meet health and safety and safeguarding requirements by checking information provided by employers.
-Arranges pre-visits to placements where necessary. - Organises briefings to students before start of work placements to cover learning objectives, employability skills, health and safety, and safeguarding aspects
+- Briefs Year 10 students and parents regarding work experience - Undertakes all administration relating to Year 10 work placements - Maintains database of employer contacts and uses this to support students with finding a placement if they are unsuccessful in finding their own - Ascertains that placements meet health and safety and safeguarding requirements by checking information provided by employers.
+Arranges pre-visits to placements where necessary. - Organises briefings to students before start of work placements to cover learning objectives, employability skills, health and safety, and safeguarding aspects - Debriefs students upon completion of work placements and reviews feedback from placements in order to evaluate the work experience programme